The Rotator Cuff Is The Tissue At Risk — Not The Knee. The JOSPT Paper Mark Should Have Seen Last Tuesday.

-Diane has logged the injury in her head as I overdid it.
-The paper sitting on the JOSPT preprint server says she did not overdo it.
-She underprepared the tissue that absolutely was going to take the load.
+He has logged the injury in his head as I overdid it.
+The paper that landed on the JOSPT preprint server says he didn't overdo it.
+He underprepared the tissue that was absolutely going to take the load.

 Related Read